JaredAdamsCode/PortalChess/P2-Documentation/P2-Scrum-Ceremonies.md

 She is asking about getting a shared machine to use for setting up the server, she will get back to us on this.

-Next Tuesday 10/06 we will create tasks and acceptance criteria for the high priority user stories, come up with questions for the PO, and schedule the planning meeting with the PO.
+Next Tuesday 10/06 we will create tasks and acceptance criteria for the high priority account stories, come up with questions for the PO, and schedule the planning meeting with the PO.

 ## Scrum Session 3  Daily Scrum 10/06/2020
 Created acceptance criteria document
-Created acceptance criteria for all user stories, included the additional features Set up meeting for tomorrow to take these and create them into tasks
+Created acceptance criteria for all account stories, included the additional features Set up meeting for tomorrow to take these and create them into tasks